Need help? We are available to speak to you 7 days a weekRead More

 The possible outcomes of a judicial review include:

-1. Affirmation: The court may affirm the decision of the AAT or Minister, meaning the original decision stands.
+1. Affirmation: The court may affirm the decision of the ART or Minister, meaning the original decision stands.

 2. Variation: The court can vary the decision, altering some aspects of it.